 As a result, their behavior may become erratic and unpredictable.

 It’s important to understand that addiction is not simply a matter of willpower or self-control.
-The changes that occur in the brain make it incredibly difficult for individuals to break free from the cycle of addiction without professional help and support.
+The changes in the brain make it incredibly difficult for individuals to recover from addiction without professional help and support.

-Treatment options such as therapy, medication, and support groups are crucial in helping individuals regain control of their lives.
-Recognizing addiction as a medical condition rather than a personal failure is essential to provide appropriate support and treatment for those who are struggling.
+Treatment options such as therapy, medication, and support groups help individuals regain control of their lives.
+We must understand addiction as a health issue, not a personal flaw.
+This way, we can offer the right support and treatment to those in need.

-Addiction is different from tolerance and habit formation, though these terms are often linked to substance use.
+Addiction is different from tolerance and habit formation, though these terms are often linked to substance abuse.
 Tolerance and habits may contribute to addiction, but they are distinct concepts.

 Habit formation and tolerance stand apart from addiction.
 Tolerance speaks to the need for increasing amounts of a substance to feel the same effect over time.
 On the flip side, habit formation refers to repetitive behaviors that turn automatic, often carried out without much thought.